When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 But enjoy it while you can because it may not last forever.

 But guess what?
-At a point in time, the market changes and if your brand positioning and your products don’t keep up, it can’t last.
+The market changes and if your brand positioning and your products don’t keep up, it can’t last.

-At a point in time, a smart competitor will say, “Wait a minute, they’re pretty easy to deposition.
-I’ve just got to get a better product,” which is the first step.
+A smart competitor will say, “Wait a minute, I’ve just got to get a better product,” which is the first step.

-How to be strategic about consumer research to shift your product and your messaging
+Using consumer research to validate your product and brand messaging

 Anna: